F88/yonokomae/CONTRIBUTING.md

 1.  **Lint**: Checks the code for style and formatting issues using ESLint.
 2.  **Typecheck**: Verifies the TypeScript types in the project.
 3.  **Unit tests**: Runs the unit test suite using Vitest.
-4.  **Seed schema validation**: Ensures that the data seeds are valid.
+4.  **Seed schema validation**: Ensures that the data seeds are valid and have unique IDs.

 All checks must pass before a Pull Request can be merged.